Keksuccino/docs_fancymenu/docs/custom-guis.md

 FancyMenu allows you to customize existing GUI screens, but it also allows you to add completely new ones and fill it with elements.

+> [!CAUTION]
+> Custom GUIs can run actions.
+Import them only from sources you trust.

 # Adding a New Screen

 To add a new screen, navigate to **Customization -> Custom GUIs -> Manage Custom GUIs**.